Standard resistors are NOT polarised and can be placed in the printed circuit board (PCB) either way round.

 Diodes come all all shapes and sizes but the ones used most often in our kits are 1N4148 signal diodes (orange body with blank band) and 1N4004 rectifier diodes (black with silver band).
 Both are marked on the body with their part number.

 You may also find Zener diodes.
-These look similar to the 1N4148s and are easily muddled up!
-The voltage is marked on the body e.g. a 5.6V Zener will have 5V6 on the body.
+These can look similar to the 1N4148 / 1N4004 and are easily muddled up!
+The voltage is normally marked on the body e.g. a 5.6V Zener will have 5V6 on the body.
+If not, then check the parts list for other numbers.

 Light Emitting Diodes (LEDs)

 Light Emitting Diodes (LEDs) are found in many kits.
-They are normally red in colour but green and yellow are also sometimes used.
+Red is very commonly used but but green, yellow, orange, blue and white are also available.
 LEDs are polarised and must be inserted the correct way.

 The negative (cathode) lead is indicated in most cases by a "flat" on that side of the body.
 This flat is also indicated on the PCB legend for orientation purposes.
 You may also find that the positive (anode) lead is indicated on the board, corresponding to the long leg of the LED.